 A man who wouldn't have been invited to the house when she lived with her mother.

-She, this privileged darling, got some hourly paid job.
-No profession, no big office, the kind of job my Best Friend hired someone to do.
+She, this privileged darling, had not gained a college degree, she had taken some hourly paid job.
+It was the kind of job my Best Friend hired someone to do.

-So My Best Friend had sacrificed l her chances, because of her children.
+So My Best Friend had sacrificed her life for of her children.
 She'd stayed in a loveless marriage.
 She let chances pass her by as men she loved in her heart married others.

-And now, the 'reward' of being a faithful wife and good mother was that her daughter would marry someone of little note in a civil ceremony and have no profession; exactly what my Best Friend feared would have happened, in a worst case scenario.
+And now, the 'reward' of being a faithful wife and good mother was that her daughter dropped out of college, married a nobody in a civil ceremony.

 Exactly what she feared would happen if she, my Best Friend, had left her husband for that handsome man who wanted her for herself.

-It was shortly after that she was diagnosed and put on a diet.
+It was shortly after that she was diagnosed with diabetes and put on a diet.

 She began going to Church.

 The funeral had to be postponed until the daughter and husband could arrive.
-Then the daughter would do all the arrangements, insuring that it would be one of the worst funerals
+The the daughter would do all the arrangements, insuring that it would be the worst funeral she could organize.

 I know that she chose the 'cleanest' way out of an unlivable situation.
 I don't need to tell anyone, I know, and my knowing is enough.